Help Center

 Is Bricks better than Elementor?

 You can’t say that because it’s better in terms of out-of-the-box performance, but that’s not all for many websites.
-Bricks Theme is still missing a lot of integrations and add-ons, and, as the practice shows, they are not so fast and easy to develop.
+Bricks Theme still lacks a lot of integrations and add-ons.
 So, the future will show whether it will become big on the market or remain more on the niche side.

 Can I use Elementor on top of Bricks?

-Is it easy to switch to Bricks for Elementor users?
+Is it easy for Elementor users to switch to Bricks?

 Yes, it will be easy because they have a similar interface, and both are visual.